-So here is a step-by-step setup guide of generating and installing a SSL certificate for Elastic Load Balancer (ELB) in AWS.
+So here is a step-by-step setup guide to setup SSL for Elastic Load Balancer (ELB) in AWS.

 With the increasing popularity as well as the need for the SEO, SSL certificates are now becoming a prerequisite for any website that considers the security of the visitors as serious thing.
 But just purchasing an SSL certificate doesn’t make your website safe and it needs to be installed properly on the AWS server to make it work so as to actually benefit from it.
 You can seek the assistance of a server management expert like us to get the SSL certificate installed in your AWS server.